 Ball, Lauren and Kirkegaard, Amy (2021).
 Innovation at the edge of nutrition education research.
 Nutrients, 13 (6) 2018, 1-3. doi: 10.3390/nu13062018

-Providing food to patients in primary care to induce weight loss: A systematic literature review
+Providing food to patients in primary care to induce weight loss: a systematic literature review

 Ball, Lauren, Somerville, Mari, Crowley, Jennifer, Calleja, Zoe and Barnes, Katelyn (2021).
-Providing food to patients in primary care to induce weight loss: A systematic literature review.
+Providing food to patients in primary care to induce weight loss: a systematic literature review.
 BMJ Nutrition, Prevention and Health, 4 (1), 333-341. doi: 10.1136/bmjnph-2020-000195

 Mutsekwa, Rumbidzai, Ostrowski, Szymon, Canavan, Russell, Ball, Lauren and Angus, Rebecca (2021).
-Health service usage and re-referral rates: Comparison of a dietitian-first clinic with a medical specialist-first model of care in a cohort of gastroenterology patients.
+Health service usage and re-referral rates: comparison of a dietitian-first clinic with a medical specialist-first model of care in a cohort of gastroenterology patients.
 Frontline Gastroenterology, 12 (3), 175-181. doi: 10.1136/flgastro-2020-101435

 Spotlight on nutrition and weight management care in family practice: How did we get to this point?